 My daughter loves Nathan Hale’s graphic novel series, Hazardous Tales.
 She’s been reading Alamo All-Stars of late.
 Can you guess where we might be going soon?

-Download the printable to use with road trip activities for kids
+Sign up for Explorer Momma’s newsletter and download the printable to use with road trip activities for kids as a bonus!

 Are you traveling by airplane?

 Give our kids’ free printable Airplane BINGO a try!
 Print it out and you’re good to go with an extra activity for the flight.

 So what are your road trip activities for kids?